 - I Paul wrote this with my own hand and I will repay it, so I don’t have to mention that you yourself are indebted to me.

 - Yes brother; may I benefit from you in the Lord!
 Refresh my heart in the Anointed.

-- I wrote to you having been – and being – persuaded of your obedience.
-Having known – and knowing – that you will do even beyond what I say.
+- I wrote to you being *persuaded of your obedience, *knowing that you will do even beyond what I say.